Battle of Kyongju: Deadlock

 With the KPA having cut off all other approaches from the Kyongju area, the task force spent all of September 10 making a circuitous southern approach to its objective.
 It arrived in its assembly area at Yongdok-tong, 1 mi south of Yonil Airfield, at 19:00 that evening.
 Davidson early that morning had flown on ahead from Kyongju to Yongdok-tong.
 Emmerich was there to meet him when his light plane landed on the road.
 On the flight over, Davidson looked for but did not see any KPA soldiers.
-Emmerich told Davidson the KPA had driven the ROK troops from Hill 131.
-This hill was on the southern side of the boundary between the two ROK regiments holding the Yonil defensive position.
-Davidson and Emmerich agreed that the ROK troops would have to recapture Hill 131 during the night and that then the task force would attack through the ROK 3rd Division to capture the main KPA positions on Hill 482.
-They thought that if the task force could establish the ROK troops on Hill 482 they should be able to hold it and control the situation thereafter.
-Emmerich took Davidson to meet the ROK 3rd Division commander.
+Emmerich told Davidson the KPA had driven the ROKA troops from Hill 131.
+This hill was on the southern side of the boundary between the two ROKA regiments holding the Yonil defensive position.
+Davidson and Emmerich agreed that the ROKA troops would have to recapture Hill 131 during the night and that then the task force would attack through the ROKA 3rd Division to capture the main KPA positions on Hill 482.
+They thought that if the task force could establish the ROKA troops on Hill 482 they should be able to hold it and control the situation thereafter.
+Emmerich took Davidson to meet the ROKA 3rd Division commander.
 Davidson told him that he was in command in that area and informed him of his plan for the attack.
-That night the ROK troops succeeded recapturing Hill 131 and restoring their lines there.
-In this attack the ROK 3rd Engineer Battalion fought as infantry, and under the leadership and guidance of Captain Walter J. Hutchins, the KMAG adviser to the battalion, contributed heavily to the success.
+That night the ROKA troops succeeded recapturing Hill 131 and restoring their lines there.
+In this attack the ROKA 3rd Engineer Battalion fought as infantry, and under the leadership and guidance of Captain Walter J. Hutchins, the KMAG adviser to the battalion, contributed heavily to the success.